 From sourdough bread to sauerkraut and kimchi, fermented food is one of the hottest health trends right now.
-Foodies and health-conscious people alike are becoming increasing aware of the role of our gut microbes – collectively known as our microbiome – in improving not only our digestive health but our overall wellbeing, including mental health.
+Foodies and health-conscious people alike are becoming increasingly aware of the role of our gut microbes – collectively known as our microbiome – in improving not only our digestive health but our overall wellbeing, including mental health.

 We can give our microbes a helping hand by eating a wide variety of fibre-rich foods – vegetables, fruits, nuts, seeds and pulses – called prebiotics, which feed them.
 And we can increase the population of our microbiomes by including probiotic foods, like yoghurt and other fermented products, which naturally contain healthy bacteria.

 “The slow fermentation process involved preparing foods like sauerkraut and kimchi (usually raw cabbage or other vegetables, with salt and spices), and miso, allows time for a diverse population of healthy bacteria and enzymes to be produced,” explains Abbas Kanani, pharmacist at Chemist Click.

 “A byproduct is lactic acid, which prevents harmful bacteria from colonising the intestines, as well as looking after the lining of the gut.”
 As the popularity of probiotic foods increases, so too does the range and quality.
 Supermarkets are getting wise to our wants and artisan producers are increasing their reach with online sales – all great news for our health and our taste buds.
 We reviewed some of the most appealing gut-healthy foods on offer, looking at price, availability, how natural they are and, of course, how palatable.

 When it comes to pure, unadulterated sauerkraut, this tastes as good as it gets.
 Made with raw white cabbage, salt and nothing else, this is organic and unpasteurised and needs to be kept in the fridge (important, as products that don’t require refrigeration have been irradiated, which kills off the bacteria).